 5. Newcastle and the Hunter Valley, NSW

-It is also the gateway to a fantastic destination experiences such as The Hunter Valley for wine tasting; Stockton Beach for dune buggy fun; and whale watching in the aquatic playground of Port Stephens.
+It is also the gateway to fantastic destinations such as The Hunter Valley wine region; Stockton Beach for dune buggy fun; and whale watching (between June and November) in the aquatic playground of Port Stephens.

 6. Ningaloo Reef, Exmouth, Western Australia

-Ningaloo Reef is The Great Barrier Reef of the West Coast, except this one is unspoilt and unpopulated.
+Ningaloo Reef is The Great Barrier Reef of the West Coast, except this one is unspoiled and unpopulated.

 7. Coober Pedy, South Australia

 If you like it hot and quirky then head to Coober Pedy in the middle of South Australia.

-Enjoy a beer in a undeground bar and listen to the stories that come from the 3,500 people from 45 nations who live in Coober Pedy- Colourful!
+Enjoy a beer in an underground bar and listen to the stories that come from the 3,500 people from 45 nations who live in Coober Pedy – Colourful!

 8. Kakadu National Park, Northern Territory